 Definitely not.
 Just like we can’t edit or proofread your essays, we cannot do your assignments for you.
 You will not learn, and it is academically dishonest to submit any work that is not your own.
 However, we can teach you the skills to complete and, more importantly, understand your work.

 Do I need to prepare for my appointment?

 The best thing you can do is to arrive at your appointment ready to discuss issues you feel need to be addressed.
 This will allow the Student Learning Coordinator to tailor the session to your needs.

 What you need to bring will depend greatly on the type of session you’re going to have.
 If you’re visiting to work on your writing, math, or science you should bring your assignment or past assignments, or if you’re looking for assistance with time management you’ll need your agenda and your course syllabi.
 Feel free to contact the Coordinator you will be meeting to confirm what you should bring to be prepared.

 How often can I have consultations with the Student Learning Coordinators?

 You are assessed based on your needs at the first appointment with a Student Learning Coordinator.
 If an additional appointment is required, you will be booked to meet with the Coordinator again.
 The Coordinators are here to provide resources to aid with your success and will allow time in between appoitnments for you to apply the knowledge you have gained and to develop your skills on your own.
 We never turn students away!

 I’m a distance education student and live too far away to come for an appointment.
 Can I just email you my assignment?

-For your convenience, the Student Learning Coordinators are happy to meet with you by telephone, Google Hangout or by Skype.
+The Student Learning Coordinators are happy to meet with you via Google Hangout through your Nipissing student email.
 The Coordinators are not able to accept assignments by email unless they have requested it in advance of an in-person or distance appointment.

 I’m a little worried that I might have trouble in a course I’m going to be taking next semester.
 Can I come for help now or do I have to wait?